Blendify/blender-manual/blender_docs/manual/physics/particles/mode.rst

       ToDo.
 Show Children
    Draws the children of the particles too.
-   This allows to fine tune the particles and see their effects on the result, but it may slow down your system if you have many children.
+   This allows to fine-tune the particles and see their effects on the result, but it may slow down your system if you have many children.